The ‘Vette is Back

-It’s more aggressive, too, with a everything at the front pulling to a point, and a high and very sporty rear wing available on all trims.
-The engine is fed air via a couple of large air intakes on either side, their openings accented in glossy black to better grab attention.
+It’s more aggressive, too, with every line at the front pulling to a point, and a high and very sporty rear wing available on all trims.
+The engine is fed air via a couple of large intakes on either side, their openings accented in glossy black to better grab attention.

-Like the exotics, the C8 can go topless, but unlike those more costly options, the top is manually operated here; It’s feather light, though, and can lifted off by one person, and stowed in the sizeable trunk (which is apparently large enough for two golf bags).
+Like the exotics, the C8 can go topless, but unlike those more costly options, the top is manually operated here; It’s feather light, though, and can be lifted off by one person and stowed in the sizeable trunk (which is apparently large enough for two golf bags).

 Inside there’s yet more modernity and sophistication, with the center console elevated and packed with buttons and switches to give the feeling of being in a fighter’s cockpit, and it’ll be interesting to see whether this lends to a slightly claustrophobic experience on long drives.

 True performance is still a mystery, but we expect the C8 to trounce the outgoing C7 around benchmarks like the Nurburgring.
-The looks alone are worth the price tag, with the car turning heads like no other ‘Vette before it, and that’s the point of the car, really.
+The looks alone are worth the price tag, with the car turning heads like no other ‘Vette before it, and that’s the point of this generation of the American legend, really.

-GM wants to start from scratch with this generation, expanding the market for the car, and hoping younger buyers will see it as an option to the Porsche Cayman and Jaguar F-Type.
+It’s well known that GM wanted to start from scratch with this generation, expanding the market for the car, and hoping younger buyers will see it as an option to the Porsche Cayman and Jaguar F-Type.

 Judging by the initial response, those other car maker’s had better be on notice.
-The C8 is sure to steal numbers from overseas manufacturers.
-The only question at this point is how many.
+The C8 is sure to steal numbers from overseas manufacturers, and the only question at this point is how many.